solbero/social-insecurity/README.md

 To install PDM for your operating system, follow the instructions on the [PDM website](https://daobook.github.io/pdm/#installation).
 You might have to log out and back in again for the installation to take effect and the `pdm` command to become available.

+This project is configured to use VSCode as the IDE, but you can use any IDE you want.
+The configuration for VSCode includes extension recommendations and some default settings for this project.
+You can install the recommended extensions by opening the command palette (Ctrl+Shift+P) and entering the command `Extensions: Show Recommended Extensions`.

 ### Installing

-Within the root folder of this application, there is a `pyproject.toml` file, which lists all the Python requirements necessary to run the application.

-The following command will install all required production and development dependencies in a virtual environment within the project’s root folder:
+Within the root folder of this application, there is a `pyproject.toml` file, which lists all the Python dependencies necessary to run the application.
+To install all of the required dependencies, open a terminal in the project's root folder and run the command:

 ```sh
 pdm install
 ```

-Modern IDEs, such as Visual Studio Code, PyCharm, etc., should automatically detect the virtual environment created by PDM within the project’s root folder and use it for the project.
+This will install all required production and development dependencies, using PDM, in a virtual environment within the project’s root folder.
+Modern IDEs, such as Visual Studio Code, PyCharm, etc., should automatically detect the virtual environment created by PDM and use it for this project.
 If not, you can manually select the virtual environment by following the instructions found on your IDE’s support pages.

 ### Structure